-Stick to your staples, no matter where you go.
+Stick to your staples, no matter where you go

 Though Instagram makes traveling look wondrous, the darker side of transporting between time zones is not so filter-free.
 From jet lag to adjusting to unfamiliar foods, your body goes into a culture-shock overdrive.
 This is why travel influencer Lauren Monitz says that contrary to popular belief, heading on vacay is not the right time to try the trial-size samples you have been hoarding.
-Instead, stick to your tried-and-true staples that your skin and hair is used to.
+Instead, stick to your tried-and-true staples that your skin and hair are used to.
 “You don’t want to get to a new place only to have your vacation ruined by a horrible hair day from the conditioner you’re trying for the first time,” she explains.

 Lifestyle blogger Mina Lee of Living Minnaly agrees.
 Lee tries to keep her skincare and beauty routine “as consistent as possible” and always brings a mask with her to help keep congestion under control.
-One thing you won’t see Lee doing while traveling?
+One thing you will not see Lee doing while traveling?
 Using a ton of acids and exfoliants.
 “I try to not use too many actives while traveling, as my skin is already under more stress than when at home!”

-Use a one-quart plastic bag for easy access for flights.
+Use a one-quart plastic bag for easy access for flights

-Give products a little room to expand on a flight.
+Give products a little room to expand on a flight

 As you reach cruising altitude, your ears may pop.
 And if you have a water bottle that is sealed, opening it once you are miles high in the air could cause it to spray everywhere.
 Remember, your products are experiencing that same pressure, causing some liquid to expand.
 Digital nomad Jessica Tatham says this is why she recommends not overfilling travel-size containers of face wash or lotions.
 “If you fill them to the very top, you’ll likely have a leak in your cosmetic bag that’ll be a mess to clean up,” she says.
 “Instead, leave room for them to overflow, so you don’t have to worry or deal with a disaster upon landing.”
 For an extra measure of precaution, you can also use cling wrap to secure the tops of your bottles to prevent any drops from leaking through.

-Pack an in-flight kit.
+Pack an in-flight kit

-Lucky you: you are taking advantage of the new ‘slow travel’ trend and you are heading overseas for a few weeks or a month to immerse yourself in a destination.
+Lucky you: You are taking advantage of the new “slow travel” trend and you are heading overseas for a few weeks or a month to immerse yourself in a destination.
 This might mean you are checking a bag to get you through a lengthy stay, so you do not have to be as picky about ounce count.
 However, you still need an in-flight beauty kit to get you through that redeye or double-digit travel day crossing the Atlantic — or further.
 Travel blogger and writer Elizabeth Blasi recommends setting yourself up for beauty success by getting strategic with your products.
 In addition to a moisturizer for your skin, a toothbrush and toothpaste, a change of undies, sheet mask, mist and hand cream, make sure to bring an under-eye mask or mini moisturizer.
 These will alleviate those dark circles and puffiness, allowing you to arrive looking well-rested before you can grab your full beauty arsenal, packed away in your checked luggage.
 Model Christen Harper uses multipurpose items on her flights.
 “I love a balm I can use on my hands, cuticles, lips and under eyes to really seal in hydration while traveling.
 [And] I can’t live without … a lip and cheek tint I can swipe across my lips, cheeks and eyelids right before landing to freshen up dull skin,” she explains.

 For added benefit, Blasi recommends asking the flight attendant for some extra ice cubes and applying them to your face an hour or so before you apply the mask or cream.
 “The cold activates cells underneath your eye,” she says.
 “So, you look completely relaxed and refreshed upon landing.”